CAMILLE SAINT-SAËNS (1835-1921)

 JAN SMETERLIN (1892-1967)

 Almost all the recordings of this Godowsky-trained Chopin specialist date from the LP era.
 However, Smeterlin made two Polydor 78s around 1929.
 One of them, an abridged Schulz-Evler "Blue Danube," was transferred to CD on VAI 1019 (an anthology of Strauss waltz paraphrases played by various pianists).
-The APR label is planning a 2019 release of Smeterlin recordings from various sources, commercial and otherwise.
+A previously-unissued Decca 78 has recently appeared on Decca Eloquence 484 1308 (2 CDs) along with Smeterlin's 1949 all-Chopin recital for the BBC and his complete Chopin Nocturnes.

 CYRIL SMITH (1909-1974)

 Smith was a British virtuoso who left some impressive recordings before he suffered a thrombosis in 1956 that curtailed his two-handed career.
 A sampling of Smith's artistry from the 1940s, mostly in Rachmaninoff repertoire, is available on DUTTON CDCLP 4004 and APR 5507.
-Smith's other solo discs (Chopin, Schubert, Balakirev, Albéniz) deserve reissue on CD.
+Smith's other solo discs (Chopin, Schubert, Balakirev, Albéniz, Dohnanyi) can now be heard on APR 7313 (three CDs) which contains all of Smith's solo and concerto recordings.

 VLADIMIR SOFRONITSKY (1902-1961)

 Sofronitsky studied at the Leningrad Conservatory with Leonid Nikolaev.
-He became one of Russia's most beloved pianists, but because he almost never had the opportunity to venture outside Russia he remained almost unknown in the West for several decades.
-Although there have been more than 70 CDs released in various parts of the world containing his recordings, most are hard to obtain or no longer available.
+He became one of Russia's most beloved pianists, but because he almost never had the opportunity to venture outside Russia he remained practically unknown in the West for several decades.
+Although there have been more than 100 CDs released in various parts of the world containing his recordings, many are hard to obtain or no longer available.

 Originally Solomon Cutner (not Cutner Solomon, as some sources have insisted), this eminent British player began making records in 1929 and continued until he was felled by a stroke in 1956 (not 1965, as claimed by the New Grove Dictionary).
 His earliest discs (Tchaikovsky Concerto No.1 plus Chopin and Liszt solos) are readily available on NAXOS 8.110680 in smoother transfers than on a competing Pearl CD (9478).
 Solomon's complete Chopin 78s have been gathered on TESTAMENT 1030.
 However, for unknown reasons Pearl has seen fit to assemble a portion of those Chopin recordings (omitting the F Minor Ballade), together with a duplication of the Liszt items, on PEARL 0177.
 Unfortunately Roger Beardsley's transfer of the Chopin Fantasy carelessly excises more than a full measure of music at 4:41.
 Another Beardsley transfer on Pearl (0038) offers 1940s Solomon recordings of Scarlatti, Haydn, and Beethoven.
 Here an opposite problem occurs: in the first movement of the Beethoven Sonata Op.2 No.3, at 4:43, the side join is extended with a longer pause than what Beethoven wrote.